 But how would you know that you have more human senses than most?
-Perhaps you need to know how to recognize the signs that you have a sixth sense.
-Some knowledge of the types of sensory awareness you may have may also help you.
+In reality, most of us have more than the known five senses without even realizing it, but you could, in fact, be particularly sensitive to certain things.
+Some knowledge of the types of sensory awareness you may have may help you find out if it’s the case.

 There are more senses than you think